spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 - A Nutanix Prism Element cluster created.

-- A Nutanix subnet created in Nutanix Prism Central.
+- A Nutanix subnet created in Nutanix Prism Central that will be assigned to the virtual machines (VMs) deployed in this cluster.

 - A Nutanix cloud registered with Palette.
-For information about registering your cloud, review [Register Nutanix Cloud](register-nutanix-cloud.md).
+For more information, review [Register Nutanix Cloud](register-nutanix-cloud.md).

 - A Nutanix Cluster API (CAPI) OS image.
 For guidance on creating the image, refer to [Building CAPI Images for Nutanix Cloud Platform](https://image-builder.sigs.k8s.io/capi/providers/nutanix.html#building-capi-images-for-nutanix-cloud-platform-ncp).

 - A Kubernetes cluster created that has network connectivity with Nutanix Prism.
 This cluster will connect the Nutanix cloud with Palette via the PCG.
 Various types of Kubernetes clusters can be used for the PCG.
-However, the [Setup](#setup) section in this guide uses the process described in the [Nutanix Getting Started](https://opendocs.nutanix.com/capx/v1.1.x/getting_started/) resource and its specified [Common Prerequisites](https://cluster-api.sigs.k8s.io/user/quick-start#common-prerequisites).
-This method requires installing the following applications:
+However, the [Setup](#setup) section in this guide uses the process described in the [Nutanix Getting Started](https://opendocs.nutanix.com/capx/v1.1.x/getting_started/) resource and the [Common Prerequisites](https://cluster-api.sigs.k8s.io/user/quick-start#common-prerequisites) it specifies.
+This process requires installing the following applications:

   - [Docker](https://docs.docker.com/engine/install/)
   - [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)